-As Gwen explained in her What is transcreation article, transcreation is a combination of translating and creating content, to target a specific country or culture.
+As Gwen explained in her What Is Transcreation? article, transcreation is a combination of translating and creating content, to target a specific country or culture.
+It uses translation and copywriting.
+A more creative process than marketing translation, although you might use both in the same project.
 Most importantly, it helps you sell.
-At The Translator’s Studio, we work with you to transcreate your content.
-We create copy that is specially designed for your brand and target customer.
+Transcreators produce copy that is specially designed for your brand and target customer.

 We live in a globalised world.
 A quick look around you will throw up lots of transcreation examples.
 You’ll see high-quality and low-quality transcreation.
-Let’s have a look at some transcreation examples in the real world.
+Let’s have a look at real-world examples of transcreation.
 We’ll look at the good, the bad and the ugly.
-And see what we can learn about how to make the most of transcreation.

 Bad transcreation examples

 Let’s get the worst over with.
 What makes a bad transcreation?
 Many low-quality transcreation examples are slogans.
 It might seem easy to localise a slogan.
 It’s only a few words after all.
 Right?
 Wrong.
 A good slogan needs to be quickly understood by your target reader.
 It needs to be memorable.

 How you do that?
 Often by using rhyme.
 Maybe a play on words.
 Lots of slogans use humour to grab attention.
 These things don’t necessarily work in another language or culture.Fancy a laugh?
 Check out these bad #transcreation examples Click To Tweet

 “Pepsi got it badly wrong when their slogan ‘Come alive with the Pepsi generation’ was rendered in Chinese as ‘Pepsi brings your ancestors back from the grave’.”